ishan-jaiswal-hiteshi/ChatApp/README.md

-### Frontend is a dummy project to test the sockets.

-### Currently all the code in in ./backend/index.js
+#### Frontend is a dummy just to test the sockets and Currently all the code in in ./backend/index.js

 # Chat Application